ctavispost/personalPortfolio/project01/visual_design.md

       <p>David took his time moving through the app, reading carefully and considering things before moving on.
 He enjoyed the visuals, layouts, and copy in the landing and feature pages.</p>

       <p>In app, David appreciated the presentation and “content flow” of text, color, and layout.
 He said, “It was great until using the menu.
-Then I felt like I needed a step-by-step guide,” but, “I like the whole concept of jot &amp.”
+Then I felt like I needed a step-by-step guide,” but, “I like the whole concept of jot &.”
 He was able to move, delete, and restore items easily, but found uploading difficult.</p>
     </section> <!-- end tester David -->

     <section class="smBreak"> <!-- tester Devin -->